FAQ (Frequently Asked Questions) sheet for the Noteworthy Composer (NWC) users.

 Other good places to get your frequently asked questions answered are

-The Forum, the Newsgroup, and support
+The Forum and support

 The online forum is a web-based message board.